 Cllr Oliver Cooper

 I’ve led the push to restore weekly bin collections and I forced Camden to introduce fines for fly-tipping.
 I'm an environmentalist and I'm serious about tackling air pollution - I launched a petition to install electric car charging points to reduce emissions.
 I’ve also proposed reducing Business Rates to save local pubs and am working to open two micro-parks in Hampstead Village.
+I've also led the campaign borough wide to reverse the decline in Camden's school standards.

 I’ve volunteered on local projects from the community garden on Pond Street to monitoring air pollution levels outside local schools.
 I'm a professional economist and use my expertise to scrutinise Camden’s finances - formerly as chair of the Resources Committee - to fight to preserve front-line services and keep taxes low.